SpongePowered/SpongeDocs/source/contributing/porting.rst

 * SpongeForge, a coremod for Minecraft Forge
 * SpongeVanilla, based on the Vanilla Minecraft Server

-If you plan to implement the Sponge API on another platform, please make sure to provide all needed dependencies.
+If you plan to implement the SpongeAPI on another platform, please make sure to provide all needed dependencies.

 Expected Dependencies
 =====================